devop-sys/Netflix-Clone-Project/README.md

 ## **Phase 1: Starting With Dev Part**
 **Step 1: Launch EC2 (Ubuntu 22.04):**
 1) Provision an EC2 instance on AWS with Ubuntu 22.04.
+2) The instance type must be T2 large because we are going to integrate a lot of dependencies, such as SonarQube, Trivy, and many others.
-2) Connect to the instance using SSH.
+3) Connect to the instance using SSH.

 **Step 2: Clone the Code:**